 Having properly functioning brakes is vital in any vehicle.
 You do your best to have the brake pads changed and perform a system check occasionally to make sure everything is running right.
 However, you have no control over the switches and sensors in the system, leaving people to wonder about the symptoms of a bad brake light switch.

-Bad Brake Light Switch Symptoms
+Symptoms Of A Bad Brake Light Switch

 1. Car Won’t Start

-In the traditional keyed ignition, having a bad brake light switch won’t affect the ability to start the car.
+In the traditional keyed ignition, having a bad brake light switch won’t affect your ability to start the car.
 However, if you drive a vehicle with a push-button start, you might be in trouble.

 Because you need to push the brake pedal to start the engine, you may not be able to get it going.
 If the system doesn’t recognize that you are pushing on the pedal, it’s not going to start.